dantleech/gherkin-lint-php/docs/rules.md

 - [no-superflous-tags](#no-superflous-tags): Do not repeat tags in scenarios that are already present at the feature level
 - [scenarios-per-file](#scenarios-per-file): Set a maximum (and/or minimum) number of scenarios allowed per file
 - [no-trailing-spaces](#no-trailing-spaces): Do not allow extra spaces at the end of lines
+- [no-unnamed-features](#no-unnamed-features): Do not allow Feature declarations with no name

 allowed-tags
 ------------